dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 - Create a tenant row and verify inserts of patients/studynames under that tenant; duplicates by patient_number/studyname allowed across tenants but not within the same tenant.
 - Seed a few prefixes/techs/suffixes for two accounts and verify no cross-account leakage; uniqueness enforced per account.
 - Create techniques and combinations; link defaults to a studyname; confirm `v_technique_combination_display` renders correct string.
-- Verify New Study flow persists patients/studies under the active tenant and technique UI lists only the current accountâ€™s items.
+- Verify New Study flow persists patients/studies under the active tenant and technique UI lists only the current account¡¯s items.
 - Switch `ITenantContext` values at runtime and verify queries reflect the new tenant/account.

 ### Risks / Mitigations